Charito Planas: Political career

-Planas became a candidate for Metro Manila in the 1978 Batasang Pambansa elections under the banner of Lakas ng Bayan led by Ninoy Aquino, who is imprisoned.
-But all of the candidates, including her lost.

-After returning in exile, she was the one who helped to revive the Liberal Party.
+After her return from exile, Planas helped revive the dormant Liberal Party.
+She ran for mayor of Quezon City in 1988, but lost to incumbent mayor Brigido Simon Jr.

 In 1992, she was picked by then-Congressman Mel Mathay to be his running mate in the mayoral elections, and the tandem subsequently won election.

+Planas resigned from the Liberal Party in March 1998, after the party decided to nominate actor Rudy Fernandez as its Quezon City mayoral candidate instead of her.
+The LP's nomination came as a surprise, as Fernandez had already backed out of the race to serve as campaign manager for mayoral candidate Herbert Bautista; Fernandez soon accepted the nomination.
+Planas denounced the party's decision as a "betrayal of the high and lofty principles on which the LP was founded...
+[It is] indeed a direct stab at my heart."
+By May 1998, she and her running mate, councilor Jhopet Sison, lost the mayoralty election to incumbent mayor Mathay and councilor Fe Consuelo Angeles respectively.

 She served as the spokesperson of former president Gloria Macapagal Arroyo as undersecretary in the Office of the President from 2009 until 2010.

 Personal life

 At the age of 87, Planas died in her sleep at her residence in Marikina.